Tapiwagit/Tapiwagit/README.md

 - 👋 Hi, I’m @Tapiwagit
 - 👀 I’m interested in Django, Python, RESTAPI.
 - 🌱 I’m currently learning Django for APIs.
-- 💞️ I’m looking to collaborate on django restframework and fastapis,
+- 💞️ I’m looking to learn more on django restframework and fastapis,
 - 📫 How to reach me githubtapiwa@gmail.com

 <!---